Miriam Hyman Remembered

 Christine: “Those who are loving and loved remain immortal in the thoughts and hearts of those whose lives they touched.
 I am struck by how all who came into contact with Miriam seem to cherish her for the same reasons: her kind and loving nature, her hospitality, and generosity of spirit.”

-Esther (Miriam’s sister): “Mim brings out the best in people.
+Esther (Miriam’s sister, at Miriam's funeral): “Mim brings out the best in people.
 I use the present tense deliberately because she is continuing to bring out the best in people.
 The extent to which she is loved is a source of joy that will endure after this painful time is over.”

 From Miriam herself, extracts of a letter to her parents when she was twenty-one, while studying for a year at the University of Nice: